 Discovery Bible Study

-"If your bible doesn't look well worn, then perhaps you should ask yourself whether you are using it enough!
-The bible is not meant to look good on a bookshelf - it is intended to be the light which guides me every day."
+If your bible doesn't look well worn, then perhaps you should ask yourself whether you are using it enough!
+A bible is not meant to decorate a bookshelf - it is intended to be the light which guides us every day."

-Your word is a lamp to guide my feet and a light for my path.
-(Psalms 119:105 NLT)
+"Your word is a lamp to guide my feet and a light for my path".
+(Psalm 119:105 NLT)

 Powerhouse Prayer Meeting

-We encourage personal prayer at all times and we meet on the first Wednesday evening of each month to pray together.
+We encourage personal prayer at all times and we meet in the Seminar Room at Claremont House at 7:30 pm on the first Wednesday of each month to pray together.
 Everyone is welcome.

 " … we had a ‘pop-up’ prayer time at Steve and Lesley’s home.
 Sian brought his guitar and we had a great time of praise and sharing stories of God’s goodness … and we PRAYED”